 Selection of recipients is made by the NBC committee from the finalist pool.
 Recipients may receive an award one time only.

-If selected as a recipient, the student will receive a $10,000 award.
-Up to two awards will be granted.
+If selected as a recipient, the student will receive a $5,000 award.
+Up to three awards will be granted.
 Awards are not renewable.

 Awards are for undergraduate and graduate study.

 All applicants will be notified in March.
 Not all applicants to the program will be selected as recipients.
 Nonrecipients may reapply to the program each year they meet eligibility requirements.

 Scholarship America processes Tom Brokaw scholarship payments on behalf of NBC News and Tom Brokaw.
 Payments are made in August.

 As part of your application, you must upload the following:

 One online recommendation form must be submitted on your behalf no later than January 18, 2024 3:00 pm Central Time.